 Wrong Working Hours

 Working in the hospitality and food service industry can be the most satisfying.
 And when you have a genuine love for food and an intent to make people happy, working in a restaurant can be very fulfilling.
 However, even the best of your staff will have one common complaint that surpasses everything else: wrong working hours.
+This is one of the major challenges of working in the restaurant business.

 Restaurants are infamous for their notoriously long working hours.
 But, as most of the people working in the restaurants will tell you, it is not the long working hours that are difficult, its the wrong working hours.
-A typical restaurant starts its operations later in the day, post lunch, and stays open till late in the night.
+A typical restaurant starts its operations later in the day, post-lunch, and stays open till late in the night.
 This gives the restaurant staff little time to spend with their family.
 Also, the weekends and the holidays are the busiest days of the week; taking off on these days is next to impossible.

 Dealing with Bad Customers